Medically Reviewed by Diane S. Berson, MD

 The first step in detecting abnormalities that may be skin cancer begins with you.
 Examine your skin once a month for any suspicious changes.
 Look for changes in color, size and surface texture of a mole.
 Sores that won't heal may also indicate cancerous or precancerous conditions of the skin that need attention.

 Basal cell carcinoma.
 Basal cell carcinoma show up as flat, firm, pale areas or as small raised pink or red pearly bumps that may bleed after minor injury.
 These bumps or growths may appear anywhere on the body regularly exposed to the sun, such as the head and neck.
 They are slow growing and rarely spread to other parts of the body.
 But they can extend deep into the skin, causing significant local damage.
-Approximately 80 percent of all skin cancer cases diagnosed annually are basal cell carcinoma.
+Approximately 80 percent of all basal and squamous cell skin cancer cases diagnosed annually are basal cell carcinoma.
 This form of skin cancer has a high cure rate.
 However, if left untreated, basal cell carcinoma can result in disfigurement.

 Squamous cell carcinoma.
 The second most common non-melanoma skin cancer, squamous cell carcinoma, appears as nodules or as red, scaly patches, typically on the ears, the face, the lips and mouth.
 These patches eventually develop into large masses.
-According to the Skin Cancer Foundation, more than 700,000 cases of this type of cancer are diagnosed each year, leading to about 2,500 deaths.
+According to the Skin Cancer Foundation, more than one million cases of this type of cancer are diagnosed each year, leading to about 8,800 deaths.
 This type of skin cancer is slightly more likely than basal cell carcinoma to spread to other parts of the body.
 But it is also highly treatable.

 It is important to remember the "ABCs" of melanoma.
 The AAD has developed an easy-to-use method to evaluate your skin for melanoma.
 Look for:

 Asymmetry: One half of the spot is not shaped like the other half.